emretepedev/pushToGitHub/README.md

-Basically, when i push to something to GitLab etc., this script pushing an unnecessary commit with the empty message to GitHub.
+Basically, when I push something to GitLab etc., this script pushing an unnecessary commit with the empty message to GitHub.
 That's all.

 ---
 # Prerequisites